Graduate School of Arts and Sciences

 GSAS Graduate Summer Term exists for students in several categories.

-1. Students in the programs listed below are required to register for summer and should complete registration through SAGE self-service no later than May 21, 2012.
+1) Students listed below are required to register for summer and should complete registration through SAGE self-service by the date listed.

-- B. Master's students in the Genetic Counseling program are required to participate in a clinical internship and should register for BIOL 212A (2165) and 213a (2167).
+(a) Master's students in the Genetic Counseling program are required to participate in a clinical internship and should register by May 22 for BIOL 212A (2193) and 213a (2195).
 Registration for Graduate Summer Term does not count toward the residency requirement.
-The registration fee will be waived if you register by May 21.
+The summer registration fee will be waived.

-- C. Master's students in the Biotechnology program are required to participate in an internship and should register for BIOT 212A (2201).
+(b) Master's students in the Biotechnology program are required to participate in an internship and should register by May 22 for BIOT 212A (2221).
 Registration for Graduate Summer Term does not count toward the residency requirement.
-The registration fee will be waived if you register by May 21.
+The summer registration fee will be waived.

-- D. Master's students in the MAT in Education program should register for the courses determined by your program.
+(c) Master's students in the MAT in Education program should register by July 1 for the courses determined by your program.
 Full-time tuition will be charged.

-- E. Master's students in the Hornstein Jewish Professional Leadership program should register for the courses in consultation with your program advisor.
+(d) Master's students in the Hornstein Jewish Professional Leadership program should register by June 4 for courses in consultation with your program advisor.
 Half semester tuition will be charged.

-3. Students not in a program listed above, but planning to enroll in a thesis course or independent study course during the summer term must complete registration by sending an email to Richard Cunnane in the Office of the University Registrar (firstname.lastname@example.org) indicating which thesis or independent study course you wish to enroll in.
+(e) Students planning to enroll in a thesis, independent study, internship, project or lab rotation course during the summer term must complete registration by sending an email to Richard Cunnane in the Office of the University Registrar (firstname.lastname@example.org) indicating the course (include subject, course number, and instructor) you wish to enroll in.
 Please include your SAGE identification number and full name in the body of the email.
 A per course charge will apply.

 Brandeis Summer School

-Students who are pursuing a master's degree or postbaccalaureate program may choose to enroll in graduate level courses in the Brandeis Summer School.
-Some GSAS departments may choose to designate selected courses offered through the Summer School for credit toward a GSAS master's degree or postbaccalaureate certificate.
-Students may review course listings in the Summer School Bulletin on the Summer School Web site www.brandeis.edu/summer/index.
+Students who are pursuing a Master's degree or Postbaccalaureate program may choose to enroll in graduate level courses in the Brandeis Summer School.
+Some GSAS departments may choose to designate selected courses offered through the Summer School for credit towards a GSAS Master’s degree or Post-Baccalaureate certificate.
+Students may review course listings in the Summer School Bulletin on the Summer School website http://www.brandeis.edu/summer.
+Students should register for Summer School courses by contacting Richard Cunnane (email@example.com) in the Office of the Registrar and NOT enroll in courses via the Summer School website.

 Please note that GSAS students who register for summer courses in the Brandeis Summer School, the Heller School or the International Business School will be expected to pay the appropriate tuition to that school.
 GSAS tuition scholarships and grants do not apply.